MLP Singer: Towards Rapid Parallel Korean Singing Voice Synthesis: Discussion

 Empirically, we found that visible junctures occur when segment boundaries coincide with transitions, such as pitch changes, rapid modulations, or movement from voiced to unvoiced intervals.
 We speculate that this is due to the limitation of Toeplitz transformations.
 Given a Toeplitz-like matrix with $2r$ diagonally constant components, shift invariance does not apply to the first and last $r$ frames in the input segment.
 In other words, embeddings in the first few time steps are only mixed with features in the future, whereas the last few representations are only mixed with those from the past.
 In contrast, the Token Mixer can produce rich representations for frames that are located in the the middle of the chunk between indices $[r, L - r]$, since it has sufficient bidirectional access to features $\pm r$ frames away from the current time step.
 This analysis is coherent with the observed average per-location mel-spectrogram loss on the test set, which is highest at each ends of the model's receptive field as shown in Figure \ref{fig:heatmap}.
 The overlapping batch segmentation method mitigates this problem by enabling the model to look $w$ steps into the past and future at segment boundaries via overlaps.
 The theoretically optimal value of $w$ would then equal $r$.

-Transitions and segment boundaries rarely coincide by chance, which is why MLP Singer can produce felicitous outputs in many cases.
-Experiments also show that overlapping batch segmentation leads to higher perceived audio quality.
-Nonetheless, improved batching is an inference time sampling technique rather than a fundamental improvement to the model architecture.
+Transitions and segment boundaries rarely coincide by chance, which is why MLP Singer can reliably produce felicitous outputs.
+Experiments also show that overlapping batch segmentation leads to better perceived audio quality.
+Nonetheless, improved batching is an inference time sampling technique rather than a fundamental architectural improvement.
 We leave this area for investigation in future work.